Circunomics/hiring_batteryModelingChallenge/README.md

-## Battery Modeling Challenge
+# Battery Modeling Challenge

+## Goals of the Challenge

+- Please understand that this challenge is not decisive for your application at Circunomics.
+This is just an opportunity for you both to work together and get to know each other in a technical way.

+- We have already put you in contact, you have the email of your challenge partner.
+You are free to decide how you are going to work and collaborate.

+- Remember, you have to work as team wrestling with a real life problem.

+- You are a multidisciplinary team, so try to support each other in your weakness.

+- The point is to understand how you both working together combine your battery knowledge and data science approach to complete the tasks.

+- We understand you are full time employed and in this challenge you have to interact with your partner, talk over, discuss things etc.. so please finish this challenge within 7 days and give us a good estimation of how long it took you.

+Have fun!

+## Dataset

 A set of four Li-ion batteries were run through 3 different operational profiles (charge, discharge and impedance) at room temperature.
 [Dataset](https://circunomicsgmbh.sharepoint.com/:f:/s/Circunomics/Ei42j9N94xNLjYJKFY1c7AcBBmWx_SsQKK1Ek-ASvJ00Lw?e=tFBgOU)

 Charging was carried out in a constant current (CC) mode at 1.5A until the battery voltage reached 4.2V and then continued in a constant voltage (CV) mode until the charge current dropped to 20mA.

 Discharge was carried out at a constant current (CC) level of 2A until the battery voltage fell to 2.7V, 2.5V, 2.2V and 2.5V for batteries 5 6 7 and 18 respectively.

 Impedance measurement was carried out through an electrochemical impedance spectroscopy (EIS) frequency sweep from 0.1Hz to 5kHz.